integration code

 Responsive Design View

-Before I started using Firefox Developer, I would have to resize the browser window to find any CSS errors in a sites responsive design.
-Finding the errors are easy, but correcting them can be a little tricky.
+Before I started using Firefox Developer, I would have to resize the browser window to find any CSS errors in a site’s responsive design.
+Finding the errors is easy, but correcting them can be a little tricky.
 This new tool adjusts the screen size of the content without having to mess with the browser window.
 The Responsive Design View lets you know the exact resolution that is being viewed, which helps to increase styling accuracy.
-When viewing a website through the size of a phone screen, the tabs are fully visible and makes other web browsing easier without having to keep adjusting the browser.
+When viewing a website through the size of a phone screen, the tabs are fully visible and make other web browsing easier without having to keep adjusting the browser.

 Eyedropper

 When browsing a website, if you come across a color you would like to save, you don’t need to screenshot the site and open it elsewhere just to find the exact hex color.
-Firefox already has a few different add-ons available as a solution, I was using Colorzilla.
-This tool is extremely useful when it comes to web developing, but what’s great about the new Eyedropper for Firefox Developer Edition is it zooms in on whatever section you hover over to get the exact color from a pixel.
+Firefox already has a few different add-ons available as a solution; I was using Colorzilla.
+This tool is extremely useful when it comes to web development, but what’s great about the new Eyedropper for Firefox Developer Edition is that it zooms in on whatever section you hover over to get the exact color from a pixel.

 Interface Look and Feel